learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 ![image](https://github.com/jamesncl/flutter_embed_unity/assets/15979056/6492c00b-defb-470b-9ca7-b94aedbb6e2d)

-By default, Unity has this in it's exported project build.gradle:

-aaptOptions {
-        noCompress = ['.unity3d', '.ress', '.resource', '.obb', '.bundle', '.unityexp'] + unityStreamingAssets.tokenize(', ')
-        ignoreAssetsPattern = "!.svn:!.git:!.ds_store:!*.scc:!CVS:!thumbs.db:!picasa.ini:!*~"
-    }

-When we try to build, this error will happen:

-> Could not get unknown property 'unityStreamingAssets'

-Fix this by:
 - Add to android/gradle.properties:

 ```
 unityStreamingAssets=
 ```
 ![image](https://github.com/jamesncl/flutter_embed_unity/assets/15979056/ad9b7a2c-0e1e-4c57-8be5-fc78bbb6cce0)

+> By default, Unity references `unityStreamingAssets` in it's exported project build.gradle, and provides the definition in the gradle.properties of the thin launcher app.
+Because we are using a Flutter app rather than the provided launcher, we need to add the same definition to our own gradle.properites, otherwise you will get a build error `Could not get unknown property 'unityStreamingAssets'`

-##### If you're using XR (VR / AR)
+## If you're using XR (VR / AR) on Android

-If you are using XR features in Unity (eg ARFoundation), make sure you check Unity's project validation checks: in your Unity project, go to Project Settings -> XR Plug-in Management -> Project Validation, and fix any problems.
+If you are using XR features in Unity (eg ARFoundation) you need to perform some additional configuration on your project.
+First, make sure you check Unity's project validation checks: in your Unity project, go to `Project Settings -> XR Plug-in Management -> Project Validation`, and fix any problems.

-Then we need to perform some additional configuration on your project.

-###### Android

-In your exported `unityLibrary` you may find an extra project folder called `xrmanifest.androidlib`.
-The Unity project depends on this, so you need to inlcude it in your app's build.
-Do this by adding the following to your `android/settings.gradle`:
+- Add the following to your `android/settings.gradle`:

 ```
 // This additional project is required to build with Unity XR:
 include ':unityLibrary:xrmanifest.androidlib'
 ```

-In addition, some changes need to be made to the `MainActivity` of your app.
-This is to work around the fact that Unity as a library was designed to run in a custom activity made by Unity (you can find this in `unityLibrary\src\main\java\com\unity3d\player\UnityPlayerActivity.java`).
-Unfortunately, some Unity code expects to be able to find some properties in the activity hosting the Unity player - specifically, a field called `mUnityPlayer`.
-If it doesn't find this field, your app will crash when your XR code initialises with the following error:

-> `Non-fatal Exception: java.lang.Exception: AndroidJavaException : java.lang.NoSuchFieldError: no "Ljava/lang/Object;" field "mUnityPlayer" in class "Lcom/example/app/MainActivity;" or its superclasses`

-Because this plugin is designed to embed Unity in a widget, not in an activity, we need to make our MainActivity 'pretend' like it's a `UnityPlayerActivity` by giving it a `mUnityPlayer` field which can be set by the plugin when the `UnityPlayer` is created.
+> In your exported `unityLibrary` you may find an extra project folder called `xrmanifest.androidlib`.
+The Unity project depends on this, so you need to inlcude it in your app's build.

-Find your `MainActivity` class (this is usually located at `<flutter project>\android\app\src\main\kotlin\com\<your org>\MainActivity.kt` or `<flutter project>\android\app\src\main\java\com\<your org>\MainActivity.java`)
+- Find your `MainActivity` class (this is usually located at `<flutter project>\android\app\src\main\kotlin\com\<your org>\MainActivity.kt` or `<flutter project>\android\app\src\main\java\com\<your org>\MainActivity.java`).
 If your `MainActivity` extends `FlutterActivity`, you can simply change it to extend `FakeUnityPlayerActivity` instead of `FlutterActivity` (`FakeUnityPlayerActivity` also extends `FlutterActivity`).
 This is the simplest option, as nothing else needs to be done:

 ```java
 import com.jamesncl.dev.flutter_embed_unity_android.unity.FakeUnityPlayerActivity;